 This means you’ll get the BG animation regardless of where you are in the heading section.

-All of the codes are really easy to setup making this a simple choice for designers who want a mild animation effect.
+All of the codes are easy to set up, making this a simple choice for designers who want a mild animation effect.

 9. Space In Motion